celo-org/developer-tooling/docs/command-line-interface/account.md

 ```
 USAGE
-  $ celocli account:show ARG1 [-k <value> | --useLedger | ] [-n <value>]
+  $ celocli account:show ARG1 [-n <value>] [--globalHelp]
-    [--gasCurrency 0x1234567890123456789012345678901234567890] [--ledgerAddresses
-    <value> ] [--globalHelp]

 FLAGS
-  -k, --privateKey=<value>
-      Use a private key to sign local transactions with

-  -n, --node=<value>
-      URL of the node to run commands against or an alias
+  -n, --node=<value>  URL of the node to run commands against or an alias

-  --gasCurrency=0x1234567890123456789012345678901234567890
-      Use a specific gas currency for transaction fees (defaults to CELO if no gas
-      currency is supplied).
-It must be a whitelisted token.

-  --globalHelp
-      View all available global flags
+      --globalHelp    View all available global flags

-  --ledgerAddresses=<value>
-      [default: 1] If --useLedger is set, this will get the first N addresses for local
-      signing

-  --useLedger
-      Set it to use a ledger wallet

 DESCRIPTION
   Show information for an account, including name, authorized vote, validator, and